PayGlocal-Technologies/payglocal-python-sdk/README.md

 Use the status call JWS token shown in the output in the header of the get call.

+To verify a signature, from payglocal's `x-gl-token` received from merchant callback url etc, you may enter the token in `glocalMerchant.jws.verify.token = <token>`, and run `main.py`
+The logs will print out the payload successfully upon verification.

 ### Running Tests

 Tests can be run by running the following code in the project directory.